psugrg/cmproj-snippet/README.md

   - Testing using Google Test framework
   - memory leaks detection
 ### In Progress
-  - installation.

-  Installation kind of work.
-The problem is that it also install tests together with the googletest framework.
-### TODO
+### TODOInstallation kind of work.
   - Documentation should not search in all folders of the project (it tries to parese build folder and release folder)
+  - Installation followup: The problem is that it also install tests together with the googletest framework.
   - code coverage
   - packages
   - flatpacs/appimages/etc